Land Ownership for Foreigners in Indonesia: Understanding HGB, HM, and Other Rights

 Aerial view of Sanur, Bali

-Indonesia remains a compelling destination for foreign real estate investors, with the market reaching $95.4 billion in 2024 and projected to grow to $151.7 billion by 2033 at a CAGR of 5.29% [1].
+Indonesia remains a compelling destination for foreign real estate investors, with the market reaching nearly $100 billion in 2024 and projected to grow to ~$150 billion by 2033.
 With growing industrial zones, tourism assets, and rising urban demand, the country's property market offers significant long-term potential.
-The nation's 275 million population [2] and 58.6% urbanization rate [3] create substantial demand, while foreign direct investment in real estate reached over $3 billion in 2024 [4].
 However, Indonesia's land ownership laws are among the most restrictive in Southeast Asia.
 Foreigners are constitutionally barred from owning freehold land and must navigate alternative legal structures to gain access to real property.

 The Legal Framework: Land Rights in Indonesia

-Indonesia's agrarian law prohibits foreign individuals from directly holding land under Hak Milik, the strongest form of ownership.
-Instead, foreigners must rely on legally sanctioned alternatives, each with specific rights and limitations.
-The government has recorded 8,959 cases of land disputes nationwide, with 56% occurring between individuals and 15% between people and legal entities [12].
+Indonesia’s agrarian law prohibits foreign individuals from directly holding land under Hak Milik, the strongest form of land ownership.
+Instead, foreigners must rely on legally sanctioned alternatives, each carrying specific rights and limitations.

 1. Hak Milik (HM) – Freehold Ownership